The evolution of squad compositions at UEFA European Championships

 The chords represent connections between the country of a player’s club (at the chord base) and their national team (at the arrow head).
 The colours of each chord in the plot are based on the shirt of each national team.
 Chord thickness represents the number of players per club country-national team combination.
 The countries are ordered by the groups that they will play in during the first round (in the animation below I order the teams by their first appearance at a tournament).
 The countries at the top of the diagram with no flags are leagues where the national team are not represented at the tournament, but some of clubs have players representing other national teams.

-I adapted some code from animated migration chord diagrams to provide a history of the relationships between the club leagues of the players and the national team squads at each European Championship.
-In most of the early tournaments almost all the players came from clubs in their home country.
+Below is some code adapted from previous animated migration chord diagrams to provide a history of the relationships between the club leagues of the players and the national team squads at each European Championship, throughout its history.
+In most early tournaments almost all the players came from clubs in their home country.
 Slowly you can see the increasing amount of national team players coming from clubs abroad and the expansion of the number of teams in the tournament.

 Note: you might have to right click, select show controls and hit play to start the animations depending on your browsers - right clicking can also allow you to access controls on the play back speed.